TwoRingSoft/tworingsoft.com/blog/_posts/2017-08-29-looms-and-computers.md

 ## Programs

 Humans read and write computer programs using languages made of punctuation and words, instead of 1's and 0's.
-This is a C program that prints "Hello world" on a computer screen–it is the prototypical example when learning a new programming language:
+This is a C program that prints "Hello world!" on a computer screen–the canonical example when learning a new programming language:

     #include <stdio.h>